Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Model loading
 ~~~~~~~~~~~~~

-The toolkit offers a helper that allows to load float and quantized models from TF-Keras or ONNX
+The toolkit offers a helper that allows loading float and quantized models from the TF-Keras or ONNX
 frameworks: `quantizeml.load_model <../api_reference/quantizeml_apis.html#quantizeml.load_model>`__.

-Command line interface
+Command-line interface
 ----------------------

-In addition to the programming interface, QuantizeML toolkit also provides a command-line interface
+In addition to the programming interface, the QuantizeML toolkit also provides a command-line interface
 to perform quantization, dump a quantized model configuration, check a quantized model and insert a
 rescaling layer.

 quantize CLI
 ~~~~~~~~~~~~

-Quantizing a model through the CLI uses almost the same arguments as the programming interface but the quantization parameters are split into the parameters: input weight quantization with "-i", weight bitwidth with "-w" and activation bitwidth with the "-a" options.
+Quantizing a model through the CLI uses almost the same arguments as the programming interface, but the quantization parameters are split into separate options: input weight quantization with "-i", weight bitwidth with "-w" and activation bitwidth with "-a".

 .. code-block:: bash

     quantizeml quantize -m model_keras.h5 -i 8 -w 8 -a 8

 Note that without calibration options explicitly given, calibration will happen with 1024 randomly generated samples.
-It is generally advised to use real samples serialized in a numpy `.npz` file.
+It is generally advised to use real samples serialized in a NumPy `.npz` file.

 .. code-block:: bash